 winecfg

-In the “Desktop Integration” tab, you can customize themes, fonts, and colors, ensuring Wine applications visually integrate with your system.
+In the “Desktop Integration” tab, you can customize themes, fonts, and colors to ensure that Wine applications visually integrate with your system.

 Improve Performance with DirectX